Dyalog/pynapl/README.md

 to use `fn` and `op`.

 Conversion of data *to* APL types is done automatically.
-(Anything that`s not an `APLArray` is converted.)
+(Anything that's not an `APLArray` is converted.)
 The result of the evaluation is converted back to the Python format unless `raw` is set.

 ```